akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The goose was Goosie.
 And the white, foul‑smelling slime was exactly what you would expect from a goose confined to a bedchamber.

 Beatrice knew she was breaking every rule by keeping Goosie in her room.
-But the castle menagerie—a few exotic animals kept in the lower yard near the stables—was cold and drafty, and the iron‑barred cage felt like a prison.
+But the castle menagerie—a few exotic animals kept in the lower yard near the stables—was cold and draughty, and the iron‑barred cage felt like a prison.
 So each night she smuggled the goose inside, and each morning she rose early to scrub the stones with sand and vinegar before the tire‑women arrived.

-It was a grueling secret.
+It was a gruelling secret.
 And like all secrets in a palace, it was bound to escape sooner or later.

 ---